S-Adenosylmethionine synthetase

 S-Adenosylmethionine synthetase, also known as methionine adenosyltransferase (MAT), is an enzyme that creates S-adenosylmethionine (also known as AdoMet, SAM or SAMe) by reacting methionine (a non-polar amino acid) and ATP (the basic currency of energy).

+Three types of MAT have been identified in mammals, and are denoted MAT I, II, and III.
+MAT I (resp.
+III) is composed of 4 (resp.
+2) copies of the protein subunit coded by the gene MAT1A, while MAT II is a more complicated complex of the subunits coded by MAT2A and MAT2B.

 Function

 AdoMet is a methyl donor for transmethylation.
 It gives away its methyl group and is also the propylamino donor in polyamine biosynthesis.
 S-adenosylmethionine synthesis can be considered the rate-limiting step of the methionine cycle.

 As a methyl donor SAM allows DNA methylation.
 Once DNA is methylated, it switches the genes off and therefore, S-adenosylmethionine can be considered to control gene expression.

 SAM is also involved in gene transcription, cell proliferation, and production of secondary metabolites.
 Hence SAM synthetase is fast becoming a drug target, in particular for the following diseases: depression, dementia, vacuolar myelopathy, liver injury, migraine, osteoarthritis, and as a potential cancer chemopreventive agent.

 This article discusses the protein domains that make up the SAM synthetase enzyme and how these domains contribute to its function.
 More specifically, this article explores the shared pseudo-3-fold symmetry that makes the domains well-adapted to their functions.